-Is done by the child who decides when and where they will play and what equipment or toys they will play with.
+Is led by the child.
+They decide when and where they will play, and what equipment or toys they will play with.
 The role of the adult leader is to ensure the safety of the child and provide a stimulating environment.
-If more than one child is playing, the adult mediates any disputes only when it is clear the children involved cannot resolve it themselves.
-The child makes most decisions.
+If more than one child is playing, the adult only mediates disputes when it is clear the children involved cannot resolve it themselves.
+The child makes most of the decisions.
 This is recommended for developing executive function.